teja463/learning-notes/liferay.md

 ## Organizations

 * Organization Sites are owned by Organization Administrators, who have permissions similar to the Site Administrators: they can manage the Site’s pages, widgets,
+* Organization Admin/Owner cant assing existing users to an organization